mohan-chinnappan-n/LX-Notes/backup/README.md

-### How to use aura:id in Lightning to reference Lightning components
+### Weekly and Monthly Backups in Prodcution or Developer Org

 ![Demo](./demo/sfdc-backup-1.gif)